Jari1980/Jari1980/README.md

 ReactJS (Going TS last projects)

 Mainly webbdevelopment with API and MVC projects.
-Working on microfunctions, docker and CI/CD skills.
+Working on microfunction, Docker and CI/CD skills.

 Beside computers I do like Broccoli